Mrchrissross/Flytrap/README.md

-# Flytrap
+# Fly Trap - Virtual Reality Research Project into User Thinking and Reaction

-This is a VR game that can be played on mobile devices.
+Fly Trap, is a Gear VR game created to research the reaction times of a player based on pressure from different mechanics.

 The player is a frog in a pond and must catch a fly using their tongue.